 (1) The Scheduled Castes shall have minimum representation in the Right to Representation in the Executive.
-(For explanation, see that no minority community is allowed to claim more pages 424-25) than its population ratio.
+(For explanation, see that no minority community is allowed to claim more pages 424-25) the Scheduled Castes shall have minimum representation in the Executive-Union and State-and if there be a group Constitution then in the group Executive equal to the ratio of their population to the total population.
+Provided than its population ratio.